Global geometry and $C^1$ convex extensions of $1$-jets: Introduction and main results

 (because $(f(x_k))_k$ and $(x_k)_k$ are bounded and $M_k\to\infty$).
 Thus we have learned that we cannot have

 unless $(G(x_k))_k$ is bounded.
 An educated guess for a good substitute of $(CW^1)$ could then be to require that

 This new condition can be checked to be necessary for the existence of a function $F$ which solves our problem.
 Now, if we add \eqref{guessing conditions 2} to $(EX)$ and $(C)$, will this new set of conditions be sufficient as well?
 The answer to this question depends on how large the set $\textrm{span}\{G(x)-G(y) : x, y\in E\}$ is.
-If this set coincides with $\R^n$ then those conditions are sufficient, and otherwise they are not; this is the content of the following easy (but especially useful) consequence of the main result of this paper.
+If this set coincides with $\R^n$ then those conditions are sufficient: this is the content of the following easy\footnote{But especially useful, as for generic initial data $(E, f, G)$ one has $\textrm{span}\{G(x)-G(y) : x, y\in E\}=\R^n$} consequence of the main result of this paper.
+On the other hand, if we do not have $\textrm{span}\{G(x)-G(y) : x, y\in E\}=\R^n$ then we already know by Example \ref{example of a corner at infinity that cannot be extended} that our problem will be more difficult to tackle.